In the public eye: C.G. Beck’s “The Labor of Architecture”

 This fall C. G. Beck hosted Democracy at Work’s Professor Richard D. Wolff for a conversation about labor and democracy at The People’s Forum.
 Building off the success of the Zohran Mamdani campaign for mayor of NYC, they discussed the role of unions in shaping workplaces and strengthening democracy in a moment of profound historical change.
 Stay tuned for a recording of the dynamic talk, which you will find here.

-If you would rather listen to a Billy Bragg song while pondering the words of Marx directly, rather than reading the Financial Times, watch this short clip below or head to the MR YouTube page.
+(Or, if you would rather listen to a Billy Bragg song while pondering the words of Marx directly, watch this short clip above or head to the MR YouTube page).